 You might remember back at the start of September I told you all my travel plans.
 I’m going to get around to writing a full update on each location I’ve been to give you a complete rundown but so much happened in the time I was in each city the blog posts I was writing were ridiculously long!

 So I’ll give you a quick overview in this post of everywhere I’ve been so far…

 First week – Germany / Austria Road Trip – 6 days

 Total spend – £301.23

 The first week of the trip was incredible; I got to spend so much time with some of my closest friend’s and experience some of the most beautiful places I’d ever seen in my life.

-We travelled from Stuttgart, Germany to the Lake of Constance, then on to Munich, Germany for the Oktoberfest Festival.
+We traveled from Stuttgart, Germany to the Lake of Constance, then on to Munich, Germany for the Oktoberfest Festival.
+If you haven’t been, the German music culture for travelers is incredible!
 Once we left Munich, we headed over the border to Austria and Salzburg.